-Graduate Assistantships (GA’s) are usually graduate students hired to work in the department based on their specialty skill(s).
-The assignment of a graduate student selected for a GA is determined by their Grade Point Average, work experience, writing ability, and research skills.
-GA’s may receive a position in the following areas: Art & Design Library in William Johnston Building, social media team, Opening Nights Mural Project, departmental newsletter, or personal research assistant to a Professor.
-These assignments are subject to change.
+GAs may receive a position in the following areas: Art & Design Library in William Johnston Building, social media team, Opening Nights Mural Project, departmental newsletter, or personal research assistant to a Professor.

-Students interested in a graduate assistantship are required to enroll in a minimum of 9 credit hours for both the Fall and Spring semesters.
-Assistantships only cover 9 credit hours of tuition for students classified as either in or out-of-state.
-Funding for any additional credit hours and fees are the responsibility of the student each semester.
+Students are required to enroll in a minimum of 9 credit hours (Fall and Spring).
+Assistantships only cover 9 credit hours of tuition for students.
+Additional hours and fees are the responsibility of the student.